Sorenon/Action-System/docs/Input Specific/Input Action Types.md

 Input Components: Mouse, Treadmill, Trackball, 2D Scroll Wheel
 Action: Turn Camera, Walk
 Combination: SUM of every value
+Usage Requirements:
+If the application is using the Delta2D action to turn the camera its state **must** be interpreted as degrees.

 ## Complex Input Types
 ### Wheel